doordeck/docs/docs/guide/authenticating-your-users.md

 ## Setup Your Application

-Start by heading over to our [application console](https://portal.sentryinteractive.com) and logging in (or creating a Doordeck account if you don't already have one), then click **"Add Application"** to get started.
+Start by heading over to our [application console](https://portal.sentryinteractive.com) and logging in (or creating a Sentry Interactive account if you don't already have one), then click **"Add Application"** to get started.

 Our application wizard guides you through a few steps: